3choff/dictate/README.md

 *   **Global Keyboard Shortcuts:** System-wide shortcuts for recording, text rewrite, compact mode, and more (see [Keyboard Shortcuts](#keyboard-shortcuts) section).
 *   **Text Rewrite:** Select any text in any app and click the sparkle button (or press `Ctrl+Shift+R`) to rewrite it using your chosen mode and AI provider.
 Choose from Grammar Correction, Professional Tone, Polite Tone, Casual Tone, or Structured & Organized (default: Grammar Correction with Groq).
 Click again while pulsing to abort.
 *   **Audio Cues:** Audible "beep" on starting recording and "clack" on stopping recording for clear feedback.
+*   **Push‑to‑Talk (Batch Providers):** Optional mode that records only while you hold the recording shortcut, then transcribes immediately on release.
+Enable it in Settings → Customize.
+Supported with Groq, Gemini, Mistral, SambaNova, and Fireworks.
+When a streaming provider (Deepgram, Cartesia) is selected, Push‑to‑Talk is disabled and a brief warning explains it’s only available with batch providers.
 *   **Multiple Transcription Services:**
     *   **Groq:** ML-based Voice Activity Detection (VAD) with intelligent speech segmentation.
     *   **Deepgram:** Real-time streaming transcription for lower latency.